- Dog suitable for experienced owners

-Whilst an active breed, Shar Pei dogs will take as much or as little exercise as offered as long as they have access to free play.
-As a guide, an adult dog should be offered an hour's exercise daily, though he will happily accept more.
-If the dog is quarrelsome with other dogs, make sure he is on a lead and suitable restrained to ensure he cannot cause any trouble.
+Shar Pei’s will take as much or as little exercise as offered as long as they have access to free play, but they are often happiest spending time in the garden.
+As a guide, an adult dog should be offered an hour of exercise daily, though he will happily accept more.
+As Shar Pei’s are often not keen on interacting with other dogs, long walks on lead are often best, so an active owner is needed.

-Your dog's diet needs to have the right balance of all the main nutrient groups including a constant supply of fresh water.
+The Shar Pei diet needs to have the right balance of all the main nutrient groups including a constant supply of fresh water.
 It's important to conduct regular body condition scores to ensure you keep your dog in ideal shape and remember to feed him at least twice daily and in accordance with the feeding guidelines of his particular food.

 Grooming Shar Pei Dogs